 The makings of Swedish freedom of the press

-The Swedish ‘Freedom of the Press Act’ is the oldest constitution to regulate press freedom in the world and is celebrating its 250th anniversary in 2016.
+The Swedish ‘Freedom of the Press Act’ is the oldest constitution to regulate press freedom in the world and marked its 250th anniversary in 2016.
 Founded in the early years of Enlightenment it pioneered not only the freedom of the press, but also declared public access to state information, making Sweden the first country in the world to officially instigate a Right to Information law.

 Mapping out the history of Swedish freedom of the press